 KTM seek at least €100m boost as Pierer Mobility shares hit 11-year low amid market turmoil

-Pierer Mobility AG, the parent company of KTM, Husqvarna, GasGas, WP Suspension, and 50.1% of MV Agusta have announced that KTM AG will require an investment of at least €100 million to stay financially stable in 2025.
+Pierer Mobility AG, the parent company of KTM, Husqvarna, GasGas, WP Suspension, and owner of 50.1% of MV Agusta have announced that KTM AG will require an investment of at least €100 million to stay financially stable in 2025.

 This move comes as KTM, which contributes over 95% of Pierer Mobility’s revenue, navigates a tough economic climate.